Pyogenics/WOTBDVPFormat/README.md

 3 RFC1951
 ```
 ### footer
-The footer is 44 bytes large and the last 4 bytes are a magic big endian string that reads "DVPM".
+The footer is 44 bytes large and the last 4 bytes are a magic string that reads "DVPM".

 ```c
 struct DVPMFooter